muratk5n/thirdwave/en/index.md

 Trillion dollar industry BTW, people in it look *employed* and the businesses they are in get *credit*.
 "To look after old people we need more young workers", then they go into this business..
-What kind of bizarro system is this?
-You might as well pay people to dig up holes and re-fill them (basically just give them effin money).
+Truly a bizarro system..
+You might as well pay people to dig up holes and re-fill them.

 ---